CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/data-restore.md

     Help → Support Desk → Restore → Restore Batch Master Data
 :::

-To simplify batch information, the SAP Batch Details and ProcessForce Batch Master Data form has been consolidated into a single form.
+To simplify batch information, the SAP Batch Details and ProcessForce Batch Master Data form have been consolidated into a single form.

 Run the restore function to populate the combined data object.